moshap-firebolt/godocs/docs/sql_reference/functions-reference/aggregation/median.md

 # MEDIAN

-Calculates the median for a given column.
+Returns the middle value in a given column.
 If number of values are even, `MEDIAN` returns the average of the two middle values.

 ## Syntax